saabirpetker/trypy/README.md

 Did a brute force graphing problem for a mini project in a short timespan but realised I could've done it faster, thus inspiring our second tutorial, **plotcsv**

 Saw Excel have a new python integration - worth trying some of that out too.
-Checkout **Excelpy**
+Checkout **Excelpy** - yeah don't do that just yet...

 # **Read Before Starting**
 This python tutorial requires you to have the neccessary packages installed...